xuechen-zc/ComfyUI-Manager/docs/en/cm-cli.md

 `restore-dependencies`

 * This command can be used if custom nodes are installed under the `ComfyUI/custom_nodes` path but their dependencies are not installed.
-* It is useful when starting a new cloud instance, like colab, where dependencies need to be reinstalled and installation scripts re-executed.
+* It is useful when starting a new cloud instance, like Colab, where dependencies need to be reinstalled and installation scripts re-executed.
 * It can also be utilized if ComfyUI is reinstalled and only the custom_nodes path has been backed up and restored.

 ### 7. Clear